marcinsiewodnik/express-coders-game/README.md

 In this project the deployment process was also important.
 I had a chance to see how cloud solutions work.
 I did deployment on heroku.

 ### See live

+Sometimes you have to wait up to 20 seconds to load the page because of how free heroku account works.

 https://coders-game.herokuapp.com/